LilyTronics/lily_kicad_lib/readme.md

 * Extra values for voltage/current/power/tolerance etc.
 * Part ID field for the ERP system used in LilyTronics.
 * Part ID field for the part ID used by JLCPCB.

+### Lib test

+KiCad project for evaluating new symbols, footprints and 3D symbols.

 ## Usage